Brothers Fill Garage With Hand Sanitizer & Wet Wipes, Are Accused Of Profiteering As Amazon Halts Resale

 As the majority of the world continues to worry about COVID-19 and what kind of dangers can come from the coronavirus, other people are thinking differently.
 Matt and Noah Calvin are brothers who thought that this pandemic was a good way for them to profit off of the fears of those looking for help.
-They went and purchased nearly 18,000 bottles of hand sanitizer and tried to sell it for higher prices, but sites like Amazon and eBay weren’t going to allow it.
+They went and purchased nearly 18,000 bottles of hand sanitizer and tried to sell them at higher prices, but sites like Amazon and eBay aren’t going to allow it.

-In an interview with the New York Times, the brothers said they went around Tennessee and Kentucky on a 1,300-mile road trip.
+In an interview with The New York Times, the brothers said they went around Tennessee and Kentucky on a 1,300-mile road trip.
 They bought all of the hand sanitizer and antibacterial wipes that they could find and filled up the back of the U-Haul truck along with their SUV.

 Along with those finds, Matt had even ordered more of them and waited for them to arrive to his home.
 After they had a full stockpile, they began posting them for sale on Amazon.
-At the beginning, 300 bottles of hand sanitizer were listed for sale and they went fast for anywhere from $8 to $70 a piece.
+At the beginning, 300 bottles of hand sanitizer were listed for sale and they went fast, for anywhere from $8 to $70 a piece.

 The Colvin brothers believed they were making some “crazy money,” but others didn’t feel the same way.
-Within 24 hours, Amazon pulled their listings of the hand sanitizer, wipes, and of face masks too. eBay followed up by doing the same thing and putting very strict guidelines of sale of those items.
+Within 24 hours, Amazon pulled their listings of the hand sanitizer, wipes, and face masks. eBay followed up by doing the same thing and putting very strict guidelines on the sale of those items.

 Can't find hand sanitizer?
 Matt Colvin has 17,700 bottles of it.